BabyTravel UK Logo BabyTravel UK

 What is the best double pushchair for newborn twins?

-For newborn twins, you need a pushchair where both seats recline fully flat or accept two carrycots or infant car seat adaptors.
-The Baby Jogger City Select accepts two carrycots and converts as your twins grow.
-The Mountain Buggy Duet accepts infant car seat adaptors for most major brands.
+For newborn twins, you need a pushchair where both seats recline fully flat or accept infant car seat adaptors.
+The Baby Jogger City Mini GT2 Double reclines fully flat for newborn use, and the Mountain Buggy Duet accepts infant car seat adaptors for most major brands.
 Always confirm minimum age and weight with the manufacturer before use from birth.

 Is a side-by-side or tandem twin stroller better?